miketeo/pysmb/sphinx/source/index.rst

   Contains a SMB protocol implementation.
 All operations are blocking I/O.
 * **smb/SMBProtocol.py** :
   Contains the SMB protocol implementation for use in the Twisted framework.
+* **smb/SMBHandler.py** :
+  Provides support for "smb://" URL in the urllib2 python package.

 Using pysmb
 ===========